KaneoHunter/Bulwark-Staking-Install/README.md

 # Bulwark-Staking-Install

+## Disclaimer

+This script is configured to install staking functionality with the utmost security and safety for your funds.
+Please ensure that the passwords you choose are a minimum of 16 characters with upper and lower case as well as numbers and symbols to help protect against brute force attacks.

+Performing any acts not expressly provided by the script will render your staking wallet incapable of the Bulwark team being able to provide tech support.
+Additionally, maintenance and coin safety are the sole responsibility of the user.

+If you do not expressly follow the script and the associated instructions, there is a very real chance your coins will be rendered inaccessible.
+Bulwark takes no responsibility for any coins that are lost or stolen.

 ## Before you start

 Due to the higher security needs of a staking server (compared to a masternode), this script is **FOR ADVANCED USERS ONLY**.
 Please read the entire guide before you proceed.